E15: Nature’s First Historian

 “They've got some excellent fossils and they actually had some modern horseshoe crabs in a tank, which was great to look at,” said Lamsdell about the exhibit.
 “They had some younger ones to one side and adults on the other side.
 It was really cool to see how the morphology of the younger forms look like some of the specimens we find in the fossil record, and this also speaks to the importance of changes in development and leading to new morphologies throughout evolution.”

 The Museum is run by the Paleontological Research Institution (PRI), an affiliate of Cornell University, which boasts one of the largest collections of fossils in North America.
-PRI is supported by donors and organizations such as the National Science Foundation, and also relies on corporate sponsors like Charles River Labs, who provided funding for their living fossils exhibit.
+PRI is supported by donors and organizations such as the National Science Foundation, and also relies on corporate sponsors like Charles River Laboratories, who provided funding for their living fossils exhibit.
 Charles River also provided expert advice on how to handle and care for the live horseshoe crabs in the exhibit’s touch tank, and provided plush crabs to sell to support PRI’s education and conservation work.

 Listen to this month’s episode of Sounds of Science to learn more about the long, long history of the horseshoe crab, their surprising stints in freshwater habitats, and the dangers of using the term “living fossil.”
 If you want to hear more about paleontology and Lamsdell’s research, check out his own podcast Paleo After Dark.
 (Main image is of specimens taken by Dr. Lamsdell in the Yale Peabody museum of the fossil Mesolimulus walchii and modern Tachypleus gigas.)

 Sounds of Science is a monthly podcast by Eureka, with new episodes on the first Tuesday of the month.
 You can subscribe and download our episodes wherever you listen to your favorite podcasts.
 For even more scientific content follow Charles River on Facebook and LinkedIn and @criverlabs on Instagram and Twitter.
-You can also send us your questions, our email address is [email protected].